Back to Reference

 How to create the best onboarding experience

 The reasons for onboarding a new employee, user, or customer can be different, but the principles of a successful onboarding experience are the same.
-If you want to create the best onboarding experience possible, make sure you take these things into account.
+If you want to create the best onboarding experience possible—which can make workers 18 times more likely to feel highly committed—make sure you take these things into account.

 1. Prepare the onboarders